 Miami, FL — U.S. Senator Marco Rubio (R-FL), Chairman of the Senate Committee on Small Business and Entrepreneurship, joined Joe Kernen and Andrew Ross Sorkin on CNBC’s Squawk Box where he provided an update on the Paycheck Protection Program funding, addressed eligibility concerns, and discussed reopening areas of the country.

-A lightly edited transcript of the interview is below.
+A lightly edited transcript of the interview .

 Joe Kermen: “President Trump says Democrats and Republicans could reach a deal today on funnelling more money into the government’s Paycheck Protection Program for small businesses.
 Senator Marco Rubio joins us now, he is Chairman of the Senate Small Business Committee.
 Thought maybe it was going to happen yesterday, Senator, what is happening, where are we at this point in time?”